Air Products and Chemicals (NYSE:APD) Releases FY 2021 Earnings Guidance

-Air Products and Chemicals (NYSE:APD) issued an update on its FY 2021 earnings guidance on Monday morning.
+Air Products and Chemicals (NYSE:APD) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of 8.950-9.100 for the period, compared to the Thomson Reuters consensus estimate of $9.040.
 The company issued revenue guidance of -.Air Products and Chemicals also updated its Q3 2021 guidance to 2.300-2.400 EPS.

-Air Products and Chemicals (NYSE:APD) last released its earnings results on Sunday, May 9th.
-The basic materials company reported $2.08 EPS for the quarter, missing the Zacks’ consensus estimate of $2.12 by ($0.04).
-Air Products and Chemicals had a return on equity of 14.75% and a net margin of 20.39%.
-The firm had revenue of $2.50 billion for the quarter, compared to analyst estimates of $2.36 billion.
-During the same period last year, the firm earned $2.04 EPS.
-The company’s revenue for the quarter was up 12.9% compared to the same quarter last year.
-Analysts expect that Air Products and Chemicals will post 9.1 EPS for the current fiscal year.

-APD has been the subject of a number of analyst reports.
-Morgan Stanley boosted their price target on Air Products and Chemicals from $300.00 to $335.00 and gave the company an overweight rating in a report on Tuesday, May 18th.
-Bank of America raised Air Products and Chemicals from a neutral rating to a buy rating and set a $305.00 price target for the company in a report on Monday, February 8th.
-Barclays reissued an equal weight rating and issued a $310.00 price target (up from $295.00) on shares of Air Products and Chemicals in a report on Thursday, May 13th.
-Deutsche Bank Aktiengesellschaft decreased their price target on Air Products and Chemicals from $315.00 to $300.00 and set a buy rating for the company in a report on Friday, February 5th.
-Finally, Cowen boosted their price target on Air Products and Chemicals from $340.00 to $360.00 and gave the company an outperform rating in a report on Tuesday, May 11th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have given a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average price target of $308.13.
+Several equities analysts have recently weighed in on the company.
+Citigroup lowered Air Products and Chemicals from a buy rating to a neutral rating and reduced their price objective for the company from $325.00 to $277.00 in a research note on Friday, February 5th.
+Morgan Stanley raised their target price on Air Products and Chemicals from $300.00 to $335.00 and gave the company an overweight rating in a report on Wednesday, May 12th.
+Zacks Investment Research downgraded Air Products and Chemicals from a hold rating to a sell rating and set a $297.00 target price on the stock. in a report on Wednesday, March 31st.
+Wells Fargo & Company raised their target price on Air Products and Chemicals from $320.00 to $335.00 and gave the company an overweight rating in a report on Tuesday, May 11th.
+Finally, BMO Capital Markets raised their target price on Air Products and Chemicals from $310.00 to $332.00 and gave the company an outperform rating in a report on Wednesday, May 12th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have assigned a buy rating to the stock.
+The company currently has an average rating of Buy and an average target price of $308.13.

 Air Products and Chemicals, Inc provides atmospheric gases, process and specialty gases, equipment, and services worldwide.
 The company produces atmospheric gases, including oxygen, nitrogen, argon, and rare gases; process gases, such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas, and specialty gases; and equipment for the production or processing of gases comprising air separation units and non-cryogenic generators for customers in various industries, including refining, chemical, gasification, metals, manufacturing, food and beverage, electronics, magnetic resonance imaging, energy production and refining, and metals.